Estimations in Agile Environments — Why, When and How to use it

 Estimating the workload for a sprint will help the team in planning.
 The team plans who will work on what items, see if there are some dependencies and the team can assess the workload.
 As the timeframe is shorter, it makes sense to be a bit more accurate with the estimations.

 Estimations should not be done if the work is way too big anyway.
 If the requirements are unknown, you must first invest time in understanding what is needed for the feature.
 Only then is there any reason to estimate.
 Otherwise, it’s just guessing, which is not the same thing as estimating.

 There is usually no need for estimates if the team is very mature and the product itself is already established, mature and predictable.
 Additionally, if the team is in a flow of predictability and the product is in a repeatable cycle of life estimations can be a waste of time.

-But estimates are not waste either if done correctly.
+Estimates are not a waste if done correctly.
 We just need to think a bit about how we do them, when and why.